PT.CARE TECH-ER - EMERGENCY DEPARTMENT

 Status: Full Time

-Shift: 12p-3a, up to 12hr shifts, hours vary based on dept needs, Includes evenings/nights, rotating weekends/holidays and possible call
+Shift: 3p-7a, primarily 7p-7a, 12hr shifts, hours vary based on dept needs, includes rotating weekends/holidays and possible call

 The Patient Care Tech main areas of responsibility:(1) Direct bedside patient care; (2) Contribute to orientation and competency training of PCT staff; (3) Maintain inventory and equipment utilized by department staff in work area; (4) Participates in monitoring of department indicators that reflect PCT performance; (5) Work with department leadership to improve job knowledge and skills.
 The Charge Nurse assigns the Patient Care Technician assignments.
 Assignments may be rotated or changed during the shift.